Analytic solutions for the Bianchi I universe coupled to several barotropic perfect fluids: Conclusions

-On the one hand, for Bianchi I, we have obtained exact analytic solutions to describe the evolution of the system.
 In the chosen gauge, the evolution of the matter energy density $\rho_s$ and the shape parameters $\beta_{\pm}$ can be analytically obtained in general.
 Furthermore, the average scale factor $a$ follows the Friedmann equation \eqref{eq_friedmann}, where the anisotropies are encoded in a constant term $P^2=(p_+^2+p_-^2)$, which can be understood as the (square of the) momentum of a massless scalar field.
 The solution to this equation can be reduced to a quadrature, and we have described the qualitative evolution of the system by understanding the Friedmann equation as an energy equation for a particle moving on a potential [see Eq. \eqref{eq_conservation_V}].
 In addition, we have obtained the explicit analytic solution for a number of cases.
 In particular, we have derived the Kasner solution for vacuum \eqref{sol_a_Kasner_vacuum}, as well as the solution for a single fluid species \eqref{sol_a_single_matter_pos}.
 Although this solution has been studied in the literature, we have not found it anywhere given in such explicit and compact form as here.
 We have also considered the case with a negative energy density \eqref{sol_a_single_matter_neg}, which includes the model with a negative cosmological constant, and generically produces a recollapse of the universe, leading to a cosmology with an initial and a final singularity.
 Concerning the case with two fluid species, the solution is obviously more complicated, but, if the barotropic indices obey certain relation, the integral can be performed and the solution can be explicitly written.
-Such relation includes the cases of a Bianchi I universe either with cosmological constant and dust, or with radiation and cosmic strings.
+Such relation includes the particular cases of a Bianchi I universe either with cosmological constant and dust, or with radiation and cosmic strings.
 For completeness, we have obtained the explicit solution \eqref{sol_bianchi_I_k=2_pos}--\eqref{sol_bianchi_I_k=2_neg_special} for all the different signs of the energy densities.
 Exotic species with a negative sign of the density can produce turning points of the scale factor and bound (either from above or below) its possible values.
-Among the different possibilities, we find an interesting case, with an exotic and nonexotic component, that leads to a singularity-free cosmology: the universe collapses from infinite volume until certain minimum value of the scale factor, where a bounce happens, and then it expands forever.
+Among the different possibilities, we find an interesting case, with an exotic and nonexotic component, which leads to a singularity-free cosmology: the universe collapses from infinite volume until a certain minimum value of the scale factor, where a bounce happens, and then it expands forever.
 The exotic component is dominant around the bounce, while, for large volumes, it decays and becomes negligible as compared to the nonexotic one.
-We consider that this, and similar models, could be worth studying as an effective description of an nonsingular cosmology.
-Finally, we have analyzed the asymptotic behavior of the Bianchi I universe for both large volumes and towards the singularity.
-For large volumes, the anisotropies decay and the universe isotropizes tending to a FLRW geometry.
-Towards the singularity, we have obtained the well-known scaling of the different scalars that show the blow-up of the curvature.
+We consider that this, and similar models, could be worth studying as an effective description of a nonsingular cosmology.